Table of Content

 The Mage Knight

-When you reach 3rd level, you augment your martial prowess with the ability to cast spells.
+You augment your martial prowess with the ability to cast spells.
 As you gain this feature, and as you progress your Fighter levels, you learn Wizard spells according Mage Knight Spellcasting table, starting with two cantrips and one 1st level spell.
-Each spell you learn through this subclass must be from the abjuration, conjuration, evocation and transmutation schools.
-You learn a comparatively small number of spells, committing them to memory instead of keeping them in a spellbook.
+The spells you learn are committing to memory instead of keeping them in a spellbook.

-• As long as you can see your bonded weapon, you can call it to you as a Bonus Action, causing it to rapidly fly to your hand, landing in perfectly.
+- As long as you can see your bonded weapon, you can call it to you as a Bonus Action, causing it to rapidly fly to your hand avoiding any obstacles, landing in perfectly.

 Mage Knight Spellcasting